Planting roots, growing community

 Each phase delivers a complete, functional garden.
 If progress pauses at any point, the community is left with something real — not an unfinished project.

-Fruit trees planted on the slope (if approved), garden entrance arbor, gravel paths, flower section with roses and hummingbird plants, and butterfly waystation.
+Fruit trees planted on the slope, garden entrance arbor, gravel paths, seed library, chalkboard, and QR plant markers.

 Get Involved